kotor-speedruns/kotor-speedruns.github.io/kotor1/Route Guides/Any% NMG.md

   - Once the governor is stunned, swap T3 to Shield Disruptors (especially if you get the round-one stun)
   - The first disruptor clears out his shield, the rest do 20 damage
 - Loot both strongboxes and Sith Governor's corpse for Launch Codes
-  - T3 can start to loot these during the fight if the Governor is about to die
+  - T3 can start to loot these during the fight if the Governor is certain to die
 - Use T3 to [Save Teleport](<../Techniques/Save Teleporting>) out of the Sith Base

 ### Escaping Taris